larpchronicles/rules/10_production-skills.md

 #### Fine Short Weapon
    >This creates a finely made Short Weapon that has a base damage of 1, with 5 Durability.
-#### Bola Projectile
+#### Bola
-   >This creates an arrow, bolt, or throwing weapon that forces the opponent to take a knee, crouch, and they must cross their dominant arm over their chest for 20 seconds.
+   >This creates an item made of three stones or weights attached to interconnected cords that may be used by anyone.
+The character will throw a packet to indicate throwing the bola at the target.
+On successful impact, this item forces the opponent to take a knee, crouch, and they must cross their dominant arm over their chest for 20 seconds.
 A kneeling opponent may still otherwise attack or defend normally.
 The effect of this item may not be stacked or extended.
 This spell is a KNEEL effect.<br/>      Call: “Physical Kneel”
 #### Weak Hardening
    >This will harden a weapon, shield, armor or magic item to Resist Destruction once.
 Hardening may only be done once on an item.